-The Sonos One, the Sonos Beam and Sonos Move all have Google Assistant capabilities built into them, making them Google Home alternatives, but it's also possible to control other Sonos devices if you have a Google Assistant-enabled device, such as a Google Home, or via a Sonos One, Sonos Beam or Sonos Move.
+The Sonos One, Beam, Arc, Roam and Move all have Google Assistant capabilities built into them, making them Google Home and Nest speaker alternatives, but it's also possible to control other Sonos devices if you have a Google Assistant-enabled device, such as a Nest Mini, or via a Sonos One, Beam, Arc, Roam or Move.

 This feature guides you through how to add Google Assistant support to your Sonos devices.

 How to enable Google Assistant on Sonos

 You'll need to make sure you're running the latest software on your Sonos app and speakers.
 To do this, open the Sonos app > Tap on the Settings tab in the bottom right corner > System > System Updates > Check for Updates.

 After you've installed the latest software, follow the instructions below to enable Google Assistant on Sonos:

 - Open the Sonos app

 - Tap on the Settings tab at the bottom in the bottom right corner of the app

 - Click on 'Google Assistant'